BCMrD/bcmrd.github.io/README.md

 A while back my wife and some friends wanted to adapt the stage play Geeks vs. Zombies for younger actors/audience.
 Of the many fight sequences, all of which were set to music, the [trash can fight](https://youtu.be/YRe6nkFolbY?t=1h15m4s) was one of the most fun.

-Since our production company did not have the rights to use [Muse’s Uprising](https://itunes.apple.com/us/album/uprising/991509751?i=991509754)used in the original production I was asked to come up with something that had the same feel.
+Since our production company did not have the rights to use [Muse’s Uprising](https://itunes.apple.com/us/album/uprising/991509751?i=991509754) used in the original production I was asked to come up with something that had the same feel.

 Using two synths, Layered Kick Bass and Ambient Modwheel Morpher along with a drummer track I was able to write music that came close to replicating the swinging feel of the original.